Eye Malpractice Lawyers in New Jersey

 New Jersey Eye Surgery Malpractice Cases

 At Mazie Slater Katz & Freeman in New Jersey, we have won many lawsuits involving eye surgery malpractice.
-We have also been named to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America, and we have a proven track record of winning multi-million dollar settlements for our clients, such as a $3.9 million settlement for a woman whose doctor severed the medial rectus muscle of her eye, causing double vision and chronic pain.
+We have also been named to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America, and we have a proven track record of winning multi-million dollar settlements for our clients who have suffered malpractice which has caused vision problems or blindness, such as a $3.9 million settlement for a woman whose doctor severed the medial rectus muscle of her eye, causing double vision and chronic pain.
 Results may vary depending on your particular facts and legal circumstances.

 Eye Surgery Malpractice Attorneys in New Jersey